Concordium/concordium-base/smart-contracts/docs/src/guides/interact-instance.rst

-.. _interacting-instance:
+.. _interact-instance:

 ==========================================
-Interacting with a smart contract instance
+Interact with a smart contract instance
 ==========================================

 This guide will show you, how to interact with a smart contract instance, which